Skip to content

 What to ignore

-Anything that frames the choice as “Tool X is dead.”
+Any take that frames the choice as "Tool X is dead."
 None of Zapier, Make, or n8n are dying.
-They serve different team shapes, and the differences are stable enough that you can plan around them.
+They serve different team shapes, and the differences are stable enough to plan around for a year.

 Verdict

-For most ops leads in April 2026, the right move is Zapier for breadth + ease, Make for cost-efficient branching, n8n for engineering-led teams.
+For most ops leads in April 2026: Zapier for breadth and ease, Make for cost-efficient branching, n8n for engineering-led teams.
 Match shape to platform, not the other way around.
-Re-evaluate annually; quarterly is too often for a Tier-1 ops platform unless something material breaks.
+Re-evaluate annually.
+Quarterly is too often for a Tier-1 ops platform unless something material breaks.

 Try Zapier · Try Make · Try n8n Cloud